-The Highway Patrol Division (HPD) is the largest division in the agency and is comprised of troopers assigned throughout the state who fulfill the Department's mission of protecting human life and property by enforcing state laws on Arizona's highways.
-HPD combines enforcement, training and public outreach to improve highway safety while striving to reduce collisions and increase the efficiency of the highway transportation system.
-Additionally, HPD enforces commercial motor vehicle laws and certifies school bus drivers and tow trucks.
+The Highway Patrol Division (HPD) is the largest division in the agency and is comprised of troopers assigned throughout the state.
+HPD combines enforcement, training, and public outreach to improve highway safety while striving to reduce collisions and increase the efficiency of the highway transportation system.
+Additionally, HPD enforces commercial motor vehicle laws and performs school bus and tow truck inspections.